-14) Possessing a Lifelong Skill
+14) Learning a Lifelong Skill

 Some people take great pride in driving a manual.
 After all, it is a skill.
 Anytime I can add a skill to my portfolio, it’s a good day.
 Even if you don’t want to drive a stick every day, I encourage you to learn.
-You never know when it may come in handy.
+You never know when it might come in handy.

 15) Longer Transmission Life

 Generally speaking, the life of a manual transmission is greater than that of an auto.
 Most autos seem to go out before 200k.

 Plus, on a manual, if the transmission starts getting weak, it usually shows signs well before it’s time to replace it.
 In an automatic, the transmission just starts to slip and you’re in trouble.
 My brother’s manual transmission in his Mitsubishi 3000GT has been on its way out for the past five years.
 If he had an automatic, he would have probably had to buy a new transmission by now.